athyfr/athyfr/README.md

 ## Current Projects

 My biggest projects I'm currently working on are:
-- Setting up an **ecommerce store** (Liberty Devices.ca).
+- Setting up an **ecommerce store** (Liberty Devices).
 I hope to increase the accessibility of Linux devices.
 - Learning and creating in Godot, including development of a more flexible local multiplayer system.

 But besides that, I put most of my time to school.
 Information is quite valuable, I understand!